 These days, MIDI keyboard controllers can do so many things that you’ll find them in most of the world’s best studios.
 But, sometimes, having too many functions and features can be pretty daunting and slow your progress as a beginner.

-So, we’ve picked out the best MIDI keyboards for beginners in 2023.
-Our picks are easy-to-use controllers that provide excellent value for money for any beginner.
+So, I’ve picked out the best MIDI keyboards for beginners in 2023.
+My picks are easy-to-use controllers that provide excellent value for money for any beginner.

 What to look for in a MIDI keyboard as a beginner?

 Here are a few things that you should consider when buying a MIDI keyboard controller as a beginner.

 Sticking to your budget

 Everyone wants value for money, but it’s especially important for a beginner to make the right purchase.
 If you have yet to invest enough time in music to be sure that it’s a long-term endeavor, you don’t want to spend a lot of money that might go to waste.

 Identify must-have features

 Forget the idea that more functions and features are always better.
 Think about what inspired you to get into making music.
 If it’s piano-driven music, your priority might be getting the most keys for your money.
 If it’s beatmaking, you might want a controller with some performance pads.